ironscar/vagrant-debian-bullseye/README.md

 - add external props as environment props to docker_container using `env` of docker_container module of Ansible
 - pass the environment props values from the app_stage and app_prod yml files on a per environment basis
+- [ISSUE] if an image tag like `snapshot` is being overwritten, the new docker image update for the same tag are never pulled

 ---